 Install Stabilizing Jacks

-If you plan to park your RV in a permanent location for an indefinite amount of time, it’s a good idea to secure the four corners of your vehicle with stabilizing jacks.
-The purpose of stabilizing jacks is to prevent the RV from rocking from side to side and to prevent the camper from tilting onto the tongue jack.
-This will keep you from bearing so much of the burden.
+If you plan to park your RV in a permanent location for an indefinite amount of time, it’s a good idea to secure the four corners of your rig with stabilizing jacks.
+The stabilizing jacks prevent the RV from rocking side-to-side or from tilting onto the tongue jack.

 Pro tip: Stabilizing jacks are not meant to bear the weight of the camper or be used for leveling.
 So make sure to get it level with the blocks and tongue jack.